HeadBeeGuy/alt-activities/README.md

 Activities can be assigned a variety of tags to help categorize them.
 By searching based on tags, users can find relevant activities for their particular needs (like school level, targetted grammar pattern, relevant materials).

-Storage and hosting are being built for AWS, but can be adapted to other platforms as necessary.

 ---

 Larger implementation tasks: